A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Related Topics

 where $\trajectory_{\neg *}$ denotes an unsafe trajectory.
 Intuitively, for any given expert trajectory $\trajectory_\expert\in\dataset_{\expert}$, it is necessary for the condition functions $f_\cidx$ and $h_\cidx$ to satisfy the constraints.
 Conversely, for every unsafe trajectory $\trajectory_{\neg *}$, these condition functions must lead to a violation of the constraints.

 In this context, \cite{Chou2018Constraints} addressed the forward problem (as described in Equation \ref{eqn:IOC-forward-problem}) with the hit-and-run sampling algorithm \citep{Kiatsupaibul2011hit-and-run}.
 This algorithm generates lower-cost trajectories ($\trajectory_{\neg *}$) that comply with the constraints learned from the system.
 The design of sampling algorithms depends on the linearity and convexity of the underlying system dynamics.
 To solve the inverse problem, the state space is partitioned into discrete regions.
-A permissibility function is then learned to distinguish between feasible and infeasible states within these regions. \cite{Chou2019ParametricConstraints} and \cite{Chou2020Uncertainty} extended these algorithms to continuous state spaces.
+A {feasibility} function is then learned to distinguish between feasible and infeasible states within these regions. \cite{Chou2019ParametricConstraints} and \cite{Chou2020Uncertainty} extended these algorithms to continuous state spaces.
 They achieved this by employing parametric constraint functions and devising uncertainty-aware constraints.
 These constraints were driven by robust optimization techniques and Bayesian inference, thereby enhancing the algorithms' adaptability and precision.
-A recent study~\citep{Papadimitriou2023Constraint} proposed an incremental greedy constraint inference algorithm.
-This algorithm aims to minimize the KKT residual of the optimal control problem and infer constraints by progressively expanding the constraint set.
+A recent study~\citep{Papadimitriou2023Constraint} proposed an incremental greedy constraint inference algorithm, which aims to minimize the KKT residual of the optimal control problem and infer constraints by progressively expanding the constraint set.

 While the aforementioned studies have developed general constraint inference algorithms that can be extended to various tasks, a portion of IOC research specifically concentrates on applications that implement particular types of constraints.
-For instance, some research focuses on geometric constraints \citep{Armesto2017constraints,perez2017c} and trajectory-oriented constraints have been explored by \citep{Li2016Constraints,Mehr2016constraints}.
+For instance, some research focuses on geometric constraints \citep{Armesto2017constraints,perez2017c}, {isoperimetric constraints~\citep{wei2024isoperimetric}}, and trajectory-oriented constraints~\citep{Li2016Constraints,Mehr2016constraints}.